Eric-Nobrega/EBudget/README.md

 EBudget is a personal finance assistant.
 It allows the user to create and track their own budget.
 The application displays this information in an easy to understand PieChart.
 I created this application as a personal project to practice my Java Programming, it also ties into my interest for personal finance.

+I coded this program using Java, and JavaFX was my chosen library for the GUI elements.

+Updates I plan on adding in the near future:
+- Database to store unique users, account balances, and myBudget information.
+- Banking Account API integration to automatically link bank account balance so networth figure updates automatically.

 Application Images

 Login Screen: